 Don’t Forget the Invertebrates!

-We don't often think about invertebrates as food options.
-Insects, crustaceans and mollusks are all very high in protein.
-Many can be simply picked up off the ground, or scooped up in an improvised net made from a y-stick and t-shirt, which works well for locusts or grasshoppers.
+We don’t often think about invertebrates as food options.
+Insects, crustaceans, and mollusks are all very high in protein.
+Many can be simply picked up off the ground or scooped up in an improvised net made from a y-stick and t-shirt, which works well for locusts or grasshoppers.
 Worms and grubs can be dug from the ground soil or from rotten wood.
 Turning over logs and rocks also exposes many tasty morsels.
-Insects and snails can all be cooked directly in the coals before eating, or ground into a rich meal that can be added to soups or breads.
-The ocean, pond and river offer many edible invertebrates.
-Bivalves, whelk and crabs are delicacies that can be found at the seashore.
+Insects and snails can all be cooked directly in the coals before eating, or ground into a rich meal that can be added to soup or bread.
+The ocean, pond, and river offer many edible invertebrates.
+Bivalves, whelk, and crabs are delicacies that can be found at the seashore.
 Streams and lakes often harbor crayfish, which can be easily baited and trapped, or plucked from out under rocks.
 All invertebrates should be cooked well; they can also harbor deadly microorganisms and parasites.

 With a little natural-history knowledge, experience with crafting tools and an adventurous appetite, you can find edible wild meat in the outdoors.
 Whether they have four legs, six legs, no legs or wings, small animals are an efficient way to gather the calories needed in a survival situation.